-Generally speaking, they are built to resemble an old fashioned key hole.
+Generally speaking, they are built to resemble an old fashioned keyhole.

 As you can see we have not made ours into a fancy keyhole.

-I have put two baskets for compost in ours since we will have a lot due to having a lot of plants to get rid of and we will be accepting compost from other here on the farm.
+I have put two baskets for compost in ours since we will have a lot due to having a lot of plants to get rid of and we will be accepting compost from others here on the farm.

 As the compost matures it should seep into the growing areas.

 We have not finished with this one yet as we still need to put down the weed barrier.
 The weeds out here were overwhelming in the beginning.
 Our beans were the first thing we planted.
 The weeds were so thick that we could not keep up.
-We ended up tilling in all under, putting a weed barrier and replanting.
+We ended up tilling it all under, putting in a weed barrier and replanting.
 This put us behind and just as they started putting on bean pods, we had a freeze that killed them.

 Once we have the weed barrier down, we will burn holes in it and plant some red cabbage I have started from seeds and is ready to transplant out.

 Once we have these planted, we will put some leftover mulch I have on it.
 This will help retain moisture and hold the landscape barrier in place.